daxsorbito/myFroggyFrog/README.md

 5. Open the froggyWeb folder and run the application: _DEBUG=froggyWeb:* ./bin/www_

 ### To run the test
-1. Open membership folder
+1. Open _membership_ folder
-2. Run mocha: _mocha_
+2. Run mocha